Idaho Cobalt Operations

 Idaho Cobalt Operations (“ICO”) is Jervois’ flagship primary cobalt deposit located in the mining friendly state of Idaho, United States, near the town of Salmon.
 Over the course of the last 20 years, approximately US$100 million has been invested in developing the mine.
 It is fully environmentally permitted up to 1,200stpd ore processing capacity and has high cobalt and copper grades, with a gold by-product.
 The ICO is located in the heart of the Idaho Cobalt Belt, a unique mineral rich, prolific metallogenic district unique to North America, which historically produced ca 2Mt of contained cobalt ore from the early 1900’s through to the 1960’s.

-The Idaho Cobalt Project consists of 243 contiguous unpatented lode mining claims located in east central Idaho, approximately 25.8 mi (41.5 km) west of the town of Salmon within the historic Idaho Cobalt Belt.
+The Idaho Cobalt Operation consists of 243 contiguous unpatented lode mining claims located in east central Idaho, approximately 25.8 mi (41.5 km) west of the town of Salmon within the historic Idaho Cobalt Belt.
 Previously known as a mining community, Salmon was an area of past mining activities for Noranda’s former Blackbird mine and Meridian Gold’s former Beartrack gold mine.
-The Idaho Cobalt Project is located in the Salmon River Mountains of central Idaho, within the Northern Rocky Mountain physiographic province.
+The ICO is located in the Salmon River Mountains of central Idaho, within the Northern Rocky Mountain physiographic province.
 The project area contains flat-topped mountains and moderate to steep V-shaped canyons, and covers an area ranging in elevation from 6,100 ft. to 8,100 ft.
-Vehicle access to the ICP is via a series of well-maintained, public-access gravel roads.
+Vehicle access to the ICO is via a series of well-maintained, public-access gravel roads.

 Geology & Mineralization